DaniBis/doWhat-2.0/docs/migrations_025-031_validation.md

 This note captures the verification steps for the recent Supabase schema work:

 - Attendance + saved activities (025–034)
-- Social Sweat core + reliability pledge foundations (035–037)
+- doWhat core + reliability pledge foundations (035–037)

 Use it when promoting changes to staging or production so we can prove migrations ran in order, seed helpers completed, and rollback files are on hand.